elliefairholm/on-this-day/README.md

 The fact is updated everyday at midnight.

-## Installation
+## Installation:

-Remote to your MM2-box with your terminal software and go to your MagicMirror's Module folder:
+Go to your MagicMirror's Module folder in your terminal:
 ````
 cd ~/MagicMirror/modules
 ````